bisq-network/bisq-pricenode-deprecated/README.md

 Overview
 --------

-The price relay node is a simple HTTP service that fetches data from third-party price providers and relays that data to bisq exchange clients on request.
+The price relay node ("pricenode" for short) is a simple HTTP service that fetches data from third-party price providers and relays that data to bisq exchange clients on request.
 Available prices include:

  - BTC exchange rates, available at `/getAllMarketPrices`, and
  - BTC mining fees, available at `/getFees`